thestk/stk/INSTALL.md

 ##iOS

-You can integrate the STK in iOS projects either by using its iOS static library or Cocoapods.
+You can integrate the STK in iOS projects either by using its iOS static library or CocoaPods.
 See the [iOS README file](iOS/README-iOS.md) for instructions.